Maintaining a website is free, educational, and fun. You’re in for a treat!

 Step 1: Installation

 I assume you’re using Windows.
-If you aren’t, just replace Scoop with your OS’s package manager.
+If you’re on a Mac, just replace Scoop with Homebrew.

 Open your command prompt (

 powershell Set-ExecutionPolicy RemoteSigned -scope CurrentUser powershell iex (new-object net.webclient).downloadstring('https://get.scoop.sh')